MoritzLoewenstein/hooks-localhost/docs/ARCHITECTURE.md

 **Key Features**:

-- Socket.IO server runs on separate HTTP server (default port 3001)
+- Socket.IO server runs on the same HTTP server as SvelteKit
-- SvelteKit app runs on main port (default 3000)
+- Server instance exposed via `globalThis.socketIo`
+- Connection business logic in SvelteKit application code
-- Connections authenticated using session cookies (not auth handshake)
+- Connections authenticated using session cookies
 - Each user can have one active Socket.IO connection
 - Automatic reconnection with 3-second delay and infinite attempts
 - Supports both WebSocket and polling transports